transcom/mymove/docs/adr/0064-use-stateless-services-with-context.md

 - `-` Passing two arguments instead of one

 The need for the context for instrumentation means we really have to pass the context around.
-Passing two arguments to get more type safety is a good trade off.
+Passing two arguments is pretty ugly and has some significant negatives for developer experience.

 ### Modify all service methods to accept a `Context`